Def Jam Recordings: The Island Def Jam Music Group founding (1998–2000)

-2000s

-In 2000, The Island Def Jam Music Group announced the formation of Def Jam Germany, the first international Def Jam company.
+In 2000, Island Def Jam announced the formation of Def Jam Germany, the first international Def Jam company.
 This increased the label's presence around the world.
 Def Jam Germany signed German rappers Spezializtz and Philly MC.
 The label was located in Berlin and opened on May 23, 2000.
 In addition to signing and marketing local artists, Def Jam Germany also marketed all U.S. signed Def Jam artists in the German territory.
 But the German division folded just two years later in 2002.
 Many of the artists were picked up by Universal/Urban, while others did not get a new contract.

 The new millennium saw Roc-A-Fella, Def Jam's subsidiary, begin to expand beyond one figurehead artist.
-Roc-A-Fella Records artists proved successful with the Jay-Z's The Dynasty: Roc La Familia (2001) and The Blueprint (2001), including the labels other signees gaining recognition with Beanie Sigel's The Truth (2000) and Memphis Bleek's The Understanding (2001).
+Roc-A-Fella Records artists proved successful with the Jay-Z's The Dynasty: Roc La Familia (2000) and The Blueprint (2001), including the labels other signees gaining recognition with Beanie Sigel's The Truth and Memphis Bleek's The Understanding (both in 2000).

 The second international label is a Japanese branch, Def Jam Japan (デフ・ジャム・ジャパン, Defu Jamu Japan), also founded in 2000.
 The label was later rebranded as Def Jam Recordings; however, it is sometimes still referred to as Def Jam Japan.
+As of 2023, the Def Jam name in Japan is currently operative under Virgin Music Group for optional releases.
 Their artist roster has included Japanese-American singer Ai, Teriyaki Boyz, AK-69, Nitro Microphone Underground, and South Korean boy band BTS.

-Ja Rule released his third studio album, Pain Is Love, on October 2, 2001 through Def Jam.
+Ja Rule released his third studio album, Pain Is Love, on October 2, 2001, through Murder Inc./Def Jam.
 Pain Is Love topped the Billboard 200 with first-week sales of 361,000 copies and was certified triple platinum by the RIAA.
-The album was supported by the singles: Down Ass Bitch, Always on Time, and Livin' It Up.
+The album was supported by the singles: "Down Ass Bitch", "Always on Time", and "Livin' It Up".